rollno748/JMeter-OnFlyUpdater/README.md

 - [ ] PUT Thread Groups (Enable/Disable) (GET http://{IP/Hostname}:{Port}/{URI-PATH}/threadgroups)
 - [ ] PUT Element (Enable/Disable Listeners) (GET http://{IP/Hostname}:{Port}/{URI-PATH}/element)
 - [x] POST Stop test (Stop/Shutdown) (GET http://{IP/Hostname}:{Port}/{URI-PATH}/stoptest?action=shutdown)

+## Additional Info
+Some more info on the plugin

+* The REST services will be active only during the test.
+The End of test will terminate the REST services
+* Plugin Running status also initialised during the test
+* Observed some abnormal behavior on the plugin when the test is restarted without killing the JMeter JVM

 ## References
 * Plugin's Core Idea: https://octoperf.com/blog/2020/03/15/beanshell-server